TAP TO HIDE SIDEBAR

 NOTE: the same script or applet may trigger more than one security confirmation dialog, like this script application that is attempting to create a new calendar named “Bob”:

 IMPORTANT: If an approval dialog in not approved (“Don’t Allow” is pressed), the requesting application will be added unchecked to the access list.
-YOU WILL NOT RECIEVE ANOTHER APPROVAL DIALOG REGARDING THE REQUESTING APPLICATION.
+YOU WILL NOT RECEIVE ANOTHER APPROVAL DIALOG REGARDING THE REQUESTING APPLICATION.

 Automation Security Preference Pane